Recruitment in Deloitte careers blog

 We caught up with our very own Jess Holden on what work life is like as a Graduate in Audit & Assurance and the experiences she has been through so far.
 Jess graduated from Durham University with combined Honours in Arts (History and Economics) in June 2016.
 She joined Deloitte in September 2016 and is currently based in our Edinburgh office.
-Curious about what she has to say?
-Check out her accounts below:

 We've asked our Deloitte Digital colleagues to give us a quick tip sheet for those looking at a career in programming.